 A spectrophotometer includes the following sequential events:

-- First, a light source falls onto the monochromator (Dispersion device).
+- Firstly, a light source falls onto the monochromator (Dispersion device).

-- The focusing convex lens will pass a fraction of the monochromatic source of light from the sample solution to the photocell detector.
+- The focusing convex lens will pass a fraction of the monochromatic light source from the sample solution to the photocell detector.

 - Finally, an internal circuit inside a spectrophotometer gives out a final output on a digital meter.